Fork (blockchain): Soft fork

 A soft fork is a backward-compatible change to the blockchain protocol that allows new rules to be introduced without requiring all users to upgrade their software.
 In a soft fork, a majority of the network’s miners implement the new rules and begin following the updated version of the blockchain.
-The rest of the network can continue to follow the old version of the blockchain, but they will be unable to validate new blocks that follow the updated rules.
+The rest of the network can continue to follow the blockchain, but they will be unable to validate that new blocks follow the updated rules.
 Because a soft fork is backward-compatible, it does not result in the creation of a new blockchain or the splitting of the network.
 Instead, it allows the network to gradually transition to the new rules while still maintaining compatibility with the old rules.

 Cryptocurrency splits

 A permanent chain split is described as a case when there are two or more permanent versions of a blockchain sharing the same history up to a certain time, after which the histories start to differ.
 Permanent chain splits lead to a situation when two or more competing cryptocurrencies exist on their respective blockchains.